SHC-ASTRA/rover-Autonomy/README.md

 Then you have to make a ROS2 Wrapper for it.
 This requires downloading the package into ros2_ws/src.

+# Hardware Requirements
+Needs a camera to run object detection or AruCo.
+If running realsense-ros, also requires a RealSense Camera(435i is what we used).
+Other than that, just a computer with software requirements.
 # Recommended Programs

 ## VSCode